Home ยป How to Run a Comparative Market Analysis That Wins Listings: 2026 Guide

 | | | |

-A Comparative Market Analysis is a comprehensive evaluation tool that estimates a property’s market value by analyzing recently sold properties with similar characteristics in the same area.
-Unlike a formal appraisal conducted by a licensed appraiser, a CMA is prepared by real estate agents to help sellers establish competitive listing prices and assist buyers in making informed offers.
+A CMA estimates a property’s market value by analyzing recently sold properties with similar characteristics in the same area.
+Unlike a formal appraisal required by lenders, you create CMAs to help sellers establish competitive listing prices and buyers make informed offers.

 Related article: Congratulations!
 Selling Your New Listing: Step-by-Step Guide